Last updated: Aug-02-2023

 A transformation parameter that does not perform an action on its own, but rather alters (qualifies) the default behavior or otherwise adjusts the outcome of its corresponding action parameter.

 Any file that Cloudinary doesn't identify as an image or video asset type is treated as a 'raw' file.
 Raw files are stored as-is when uploaded to Cloudinary and you can't perform any transformations on them.
 However, you can deliver your raw assets through a dynamic CDN URL in the same way you deliver image and video assets.
 Commonly uploaded raw files include custom fonts, subtitle files (vtt, srt), or any other file type you may want to deliver for download via a URL.

-A setting that blocks users from dynamically generating transformations on the assets in your account or limits dynamic transformation generation to a pre-defined set of transformations.
+A setting that blocks users from dynamically generating transformations on the assets in your product environment or limits dynamic transformation generation to a pre-defined set of transformations.
 All other transformations must be generated eagerly or via an authenticated API request.

 This prevents unexpected transformations from being charged to your account.